-- not being required to have our independent registered public accounting firm audit our internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act; - · reduced disclosure obligations regarding executive compensation in our periodic reports and annual report on Form 10-K; and - exemptions from the requirements of holding non-binding advisory votes on executive compensation and stockholder approval of any golden parachute payments not previously approved.
+- not being required to have our independent registered public accounting firm audit our internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act; - reduced disclosure obligations regarding executive compensation in our periodic reports and annual report on Form 10-K; and - exemptions from the requirements of holding non-binding advisory votes on executive compensation and stockholder approval of any golden parachute payments not previously approved.

+We could be an emerging growth company for up to five years following the completion of our initial public offering.
 Our status as an emerging growth company will end as soon as any of the following takes place: